-Damages are very specific to each individual’s situation and assessing your claim for damages will be a central part of the service provided to you by our medical negligence team.
+Damages are very specific to each individual medical negligence claim.
+The assessment of the damages to which you would be entitled is a central part of the service provided by our expert medical negligence team.

 WHEN SHOULD YOU CONSULT A LAWYER ABOUT MAKING A CLAIM?

-If you have suffered from any form of medical negligence then you need to engage proper legal advice and representation.
-There are strict time limits around lodging a medical negligence claim, so even if your treatment is ongoing, you must consult a legal representative early to ensure your claim is lodged within the allowed timeframe.
+If you have suffered as a result of any medical negligence, then you need to engage proper legal advice and representation from an expert medical negligence lawyer.
+There are strict time limits around the lodgement of a medical negligence claim.
+So even if your treatment is continuing, you should consult an expert legal representative as soon as practical to ensure that your claim is lodged within the allowed time frame.

 WE DO MEDICAL NEGLIGENCE CLAIMS WELL.
 HERE ARE SOME EXAMPLES:

-- During treatment for cancer our client sustained injuries when a chemotherapy drug leaked from his vein during its administration.
-She suffered tissue death in the affected area as a result.
-Our client was entitled to claim for her pain and suffering, past and future medical expenses, past and future loss of income and past and future care and assistance needs.
+– During treatment for cancer, our client sustained injuries when a chemotherapy drug leaked from his vein during its administration.
+Our client suffered tissue necrosis in the affected area as a result.
+On the successful conclusion of our client’s claim he was entitled to damages for his pain and suffering, past and future medical expenses, past and future loss of income and past and future care and assistance as needed.

-- A Hospital Emergency Department failed to diagnose our client’s septicaemia, resulting in her developing endocarditis and brain abscesses.
-She required open heart surgery and sustained permanent cognitive impairment as a result of the delay in treatment.
-She was able to claim for her pain and suffering, past and future loss of income, past and future medical expenses and past and future care.
+– A hospital emergency department failed to diagnose our client’s septicaemia, resulting in our client developing endocarditis and brain abscesses.
+Our client required open heart surgery and sustained permanent cognitive impairment as a result of the delay in proper treatment.
+Our client was able to claim for her pain and suffering, past and future loss of income, past and future medical expenses and past and future care.

-- Our client suffered steroid induced glaucoma as a result of near continual prescription of steroid based creams and eye drops over an extended period.
-She was entitled to claim for her pain and suffering, past and future wage loss, past and future treatment expenses as well as her past and future care and assistance needs.
+– Our client suffered harm from steroid induced glaucoma as a result of near continual prescription of steroid based creams and eyedrops over an extended period.
+Our client was entitled to claim for her pain and suffering, past and future wage loss, past and future treatment expenses as well as her past and future care and assistance needs.